Smithsonian Libraries' Trade Literature Collection

 This collection --the catalogs and books that were once part of the merchandising of American business-- is internationally known as an important source for the history of American business, technology, marketing, consumption, and design.
 Trade literature includes printed or handwritten lists, often illustrated, of items offered for sale ranging in size from small pamphlets to oversized folios of several hundred pages.
 Manufacturers of all sizes and types issued trade catalogs to promote and sell their products.
-The present collection contains more than 400,000 catalogs, technical manuals, advertising brochures, price lists, company histories and related materials representing nearly 30,000 companies.
+The present collection contains more than 460,000 catalogs, technical manuals, advertising brochures, price lists, company histories and related materials representing over 36,000 companies.

 Search for items, companies or titles in our Trade Literature Inventories

 The majority of the Trade Literature Collection has not yet been digitized.
 You can search an inventory of our collections, which is organized by company name, using the search box above.

 Tips: you can search by company name: e.g., Studebaker, or keywords describing the items produced or industry, e.g., car or automobile.

 The Smithsonian Libraries generally acquires trade literature through gifts and purchases.
 The largest single gift, primarily dealing with engineering and industry, came from Columbia University.
 Other institutions including the Patent Office, Harvard University and the Center for Research Libraries transferred their collections and private collections like the Mel Heinz collection of catalogs for machine tools and metal working, and the Burpee Seed Company have been added over the years.
 In the early 1990s, the Smithsonian’s Collection Acquisition Fund afforded the purchase of over 56,000 catalogs from the Franklin Institute.